-- Insert the bushing into the mounting ring.
+- 1) Insert the bushing into the mounting ring.
 Rotate the bushing until the external terminal of bushing is properly oriented (refer to other low voltage bushings on unit or to transformer outline drawing). - 2) The bushing should fit snugly in the mounting ring.
-If necessary, to insure this, tap the ring against the bushing flange with a small hammer. - 3) If necessary, place a metal cylindrical shield or asbestos wrap over the exposed resin to prevent accidental damage from the arc during welding. - 4) Weld the bushing to the mounting ring by the gas tungsten are method using helium gas and a 200 ampere D.C. welder.
+If necessary, to insure this, tap the ring against the bushing flange with a small hammer. - 3) If necessary, place a metal cylindrical shield or asbestos wrap over the exposed resin to prevent accidental damage from the arc during welding. - by the gas tungsten arc method using helium gas and a 200 ampere D.C. welder.
 No filler rod or flux is necessary.
 Weld parts together in accordance with Figure 4, moving as quickly as possible along the weld.
-Deep weld penetration
+Deep weld penetration is not necessary or desirable.
+Less time consumed in making the weld will afford better protection to the resin-tometal seal.

-- is not necessary or desirable.
-Less time consumed in making the weld will afford better protection to the resin-to-metal seal. - 5) After the welded joint has cooled, test the weld for tightness by applying 5 psi pressure to the transformer tank and brushing leak detector solution over the weld. - 6) If there is a leak in the welded joint, close leak by rewelding the joint at the leak - 7) Connect the lead to the bushing inside the transformer.
+- 5) After the welded joint has cooled, test the weld for tightness by applying 5 psi pressure to the transformer tank and brushing leak detector solution over the weld. - 6) If there is a leak in the welded joint, close leak by rewelding the joint at the leak. - 7) Connect the lead to the bushing inside the transformer.